EmilioPeJu/panda-server-issue-61-streaming-table/README.md

 - The cocotb timing tests were extracted from `cocotb` branch in PandABlocks-FPGA, this was to speed up the dev-test cycle.
 - Development tests were added in the folder `dev-tests`
+- Scripts to facilitate hardware testing are in `hardware-tests` It is important to note that tables are pushed using base64 encoding to reduce bandwidth required, similarly, pcap is used to validate data using unframed raw mode.